yardinternet/gutenberg-packages/README.md

 In feature branch or development you can publish alpha releases

 ### Why lerna finds individual package changes without changing it

 When changes made to a package that another package depends on, lerna will update the package.json file.
 As example: package-foo has a dependency on package-bar.
 When you make changes to package-bar, it will update the package.json file of package-foo.

+## Recover from a failed publish

+Lerna uses git tags to keep track of published versions.
+The tag for the versions are first created and pushed.
+If a publish fails, you have to remove these tags and the newly created commits and try again.

+1. Check which tags were created.
+Remove them from origin `git push -d origin {tagname}`
+2. Sync your local tags with the tags from origin `git fetch --prune --prune-tags`
+2. Remove the created commits `git reset HEAD~{number-of-commits} --hard`
+3. Push your git history `git push --force-with-lease`

+Fix the reason why the publish failed and try publishing again.

 ## Github actions

 ### format & lint

-Runs the code trough a formatter and commits the format code if necassery.
+Runs the code trough a formatter and commits the format code if necessary.
 After formatting, the linter will run.

 ## Format & lint